Subitizing got you stumped? Keep reading for some helpful things to do, and things to avoid when teaching subitizing.

 Keep “Quick Images” Quick

 Quick images are a great way to teach subitizing.
-These are large flashcards with dot patterns (or other sets of objects.)
+These are large flashcards with dot patterns (or other number sets, like ten frames or tally marks.)
 First, the teacher quickly shows the card.
 Then the students call out the number of dots on the card.
-(Learn more about using these subitizing cards in your room here.)
+(Learn more about using these cards in your room here.)

 Use Multiple Types of Images

 Ten-frames are really popular.
-And they definitely help with subitizing.
+And they definitely help with rapid recognition of number sets.
 But, the whole point of subitizing is flexibility.
 If you only use ten-frames, your students will only be quick with ten-frames.
 But they may not quickly recognize patterns on dice or with fingers.

 It’s important to expose students to a variety of images to subitize.
-You can do this by using little animal stickers (instead of dots) in your ten-frames.
-It’s also helpful to expose students to other patterns, such as dominoes, tally marks, and finger patterns.
+Be sure to expose students to other patterns, such as dominoes, tally marks, and finger patterns.

 Sometimes teachers accidentally encourage kids to count the images.
 You might use the word “count” when you mean “say the number.”
 For example: